wiliamsouza/promotion/README.md

   * `user.py`: User use case implementation.
 * `tests`: gRPC protocol definition.

-The main reason for this is to build a solution to meadle-to-long tream.
+The main reason for this is to build a solution to middle-to-long tream.

 ## Requirements